ytpt/sputnik-quiz-app/README.md

 ### `npm install`

-## .env.example file
+## .env file
-The project has .env.example file in server folder
+The project has .env file in server folder

-Before you start the quiz add:
+Before you start the quiz add your:
 - backend port №
 - secret key for access
 - secret key for refresh
 - backend localhost
 - frontend localhost

-You may use examples giving in comments
+You may use examples giving in .env file

 ## Run project